YTlabNTU/ytlabntu.github.io/_pages/team/_posts/2019-05-15-hsu-yu-ting.md

   website:
   orcid: https://orcid.org/0000-0001-7467-0101
 education:
-  - "Purdue University, PhD in Civil Engineering"
+  - "Purdue University, PhD in Civil Engineering (2013)"
-  - "National Taiwan University, MS in Transportation Engineering"
+  - "National Taiwan University, MS in Transportation Engineering (2004)"
-  - "National Taiwan University, BS in Civil Engineering"
+  - "National Taiwan University, BS in Civil Engineering (2002)"
 ---

 I am a associate professor at National Taiwan University.
 I live in Luzhou and my dream is to buy a mansion in Taipei.